apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.write.lock.zookeeper.base_path
-> The base path on Zookeeper under which to create a ZNode to acquire the lock.
-This should be common for all jobs writing to the same table<br>
+> The base path on Zookeeper under which to create lock related ZNodes.
+This should be same for all concurrent writers to the same table<br>
 > `Default Value: none`<br>
 > `Config Param: ZK_BASE_PATH_PROP`<br>
 > `Since Version: 0.8.0`<br>